tdeshong/bikeshareAvailability/README.md

 ### Kafka Setup
 pip install `boto3` and `kafka-python`

-Create Kafka topics using this command line
+Create Kafka topics using this command

 `kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor <rep-factor> --partitions <num-partitions> --topic <topic-name>`

-And use this command line to check that Kafka topic and partitions are as expected
+Check that Kafka topic and partitions are as expected using this command

 `kafka-topics.sh --describe --zookeeper localhost:2181 --topic <topic-name>`

 Used this command lne to test if Kafka consumer was receiving the messages from the Kafka producer before connecting Spark Streams to Kafka producer

-`kafka-console-consumer.sh --zookeeper localhost:2181 --from-beginning --topic <topic-name>`
+`kafka-console-consumer.sh --zookeeper localhost:2181 --topic <topic-name>`

-run the bash script `spawn_kafka_streams.sh` to kick off kafka producer
+run the bash script `startProducer.sh` to kick off kafka producer

 ### Spark Streaming Setup
 Splits messages and puts them in the appropriate tables in postgres